rigetti/pyquil/docs/source/index.rst

    implementation of a quantum abstract machine, such as the quantum virtual machine (QVM), or on a real quantum processing unit (QPU).
 More details regarding Quil can be found in the whitepaper, `A Practical Quantum Instruction Set Architecture <https://arxiv.org/abs/1608.03355>`__.
-3. **QVM**: The `Quantum Virtual Machine <qvm.html>`_ is an implementation of a quantum abstract machine on classical hardware.
+3. **QVM**: The `Quantum Virtual Machine <qvm.html>`_ is an open source implementation of a quantum abstract machine on classical hardware.
 The QVM lets you use a regular computer to simulate a small quantum computer and execute Quil programs.
+Find `QVM on GitHub <https://github.com/rigetti/qvm>`__.
 4. **QPU**: Quantum processing unit.
 This refers to the physical hardware chip which we run quantum programs on.
 5. **Quil Compiler**: The compiler, ``quilc``, compiles Quil written for one quantum abstract machine (QAM) to another.
-Our compiler will take arbitrary Quil and compile it for the given QAM, according to its supported instruction set architecture.
+Our open source compiler will take arbitrary Quil and compile it for the given QAM, according to its supported instruction set architecture.
+Find `quilc on GitHub <https://github.com/rigetti/quilc>`__.
 6. **Forest SDK**: Our software development kit, optimized for near-term quantum computers that operate as coprocessors, working in concert with traditional processors to run hybrid quantum-classical algorithms.
 For references on problems addressable with near-term quantum computers, see `Quantum Computing in the NISQ era and beyond <https://arxiv.org/abs/1801.00862>`_.